Where We Work

 Violence Against Women and Girls

-International Medical Corps has been implementing programming focused on the prevention of and response to violence against women and girls in Cameroon since 2009.
-Our staff train s community-based organizations, local administrative staff and healthcare professionals on core concepts, refers survivors to local healthcare providers, and trains local health staff on clinical management of rape.
-We also provide MHPSS services to survivors and other women and girls, while educating community members on the risks and consequences of violence against women and girls.
+International Medical Corps has been implementing programming addressing VAWG in Cameroon since 2009.
+Our staff trains community-based organizations, local administrative staff and healthcare professionals on core concepts, refers survivors to local healthcare providers, and trains local health staff on clinical management of rape.
+We also provide MHPSS services to survivors and other women and girls, while educating community members on the risks and consequences of VAWG.

 Child Protection

 Child marriage, child labor and lack of educational opportunities for girls continue to impede children’s rights in Cameroon.
-International Medical Corps works in refugee camps and host communities to prevent child abuse and promote the rights of internally displaced children, as well as refugee children from the Central African Republic and Nigeria.
+International Medical Corps works in refugee camps and host communities to prevent child abuse and promote the rights of internally displaced children, and refugee children from the Central African Republic and Nigeria.

 Our staff trains community-based organizations, government personnel and local NGO staff to promote children’s rights and to prevent and respond to abuse, violence, exploitation and neglect.
 We provide recreational education, socio-emotional learning and basic education in safe healing and learning spaces.
-Our case management teams provide material support to unaccompanied and separated children, children associated with armed forces and armed groups, and children with disabilities.
+Our case management teams provide material support to unaccompanied and separated children, children associated with armed groups and children with disabilities.